PentHertz/RF-Swift/docs/security-audit-2026-08.md

 ```

 The same checks run in GitHub Actions through the CI, security, and
-modules-audit workflows, and gate the release workflow.
+modules-audit workflows and gate CI on every push to main and v*-dev.
+The
+release workflow repeats them for the record without blocking publication.